Tobi Vail

-Tobi Celeste Vail (born July 20, 1969) is an American independent musician, music critic and feminist activist from Olympia, Washington.
-She was a central figure in the riot grrl scene—she coined the spelling of "grrl"—and she started the zine Jigsaw.
+Tobi Celeste Vail (born July 20, 1969) is an American musician and writer from Olympia, Washington.
+She was a central figure in the riot grrrl scene—she coined the spelling of "grrrl"—and she started the zine Jigsaw.
 A drummer, guitarist and singer, she was a founding member of the band Bikini Kill.
 Vail has collaborated in several other bands figuring in the Olympia music scene.
 Vail writes for eMusic.

 Early life

 Tobi Celeste Vail was born in Auburn, Washington, to teenage parents.
 Both her grandfather and her father were drummers.
 When she was young her parents moved the family to rural Naselle, Washington, where her father worked in a youth detention center.
 The family moved to Olympia, Washington, where Vail attended high school.
 The first concert she went to on her own was a Wipers show in 1984.
 In 1988, Vail left Washington to live in Eugene, Oregon.
 After a year, she returned to Olympia.

 While still in high school, Vail volunteered at KAOS (FM), the campus radio station at The Evergreen State College.
 At KAOS, Vail was exposed to a wide variety of independent music.
 She served off and on as a disc jockey from age 15 to 21.